Minjun1Kim/ReactNativeAppDemo/README.md

 The code is available in the GitHub Repo:

+<a id="step3"></a>
+### <span style="color:#ADD8E6">Step 3: Creating your own app </span>

 Now it's your turn to make your own app!
+It can be basic, we're not expecting much!
+You are to use a functional component, `useState` hook, `prop`, `map()` function, and at least 3 different React Native components or apis.

+Here are some examples:
+- To-Do List
+- Image Gallery
+- Calculator

+and others.

+Submit your GitHub repository link to Quercus.